zooniverse/experiment-server/README.md

 - take_action : at what point in a user's experience should the intervention be presented
 - state: the state of the intervention: initially "active", until the first GET after time_duration has passed, at which point it becomes "inactive".
 An active intervention will be set to "detected" when the client reports detection, and "delivered" when the client reports delivery.
 Additionally a delivered intervention may be set to "dismissed" if the user dismissed it before the presentation_duration has elapsed, and the client can set it to "completed" once the presentation_duration has elapsed.

 On POSTing an intervention the API will return that intervention along with an ID which allows researchers to poll for the current state of the intervention.
+It will also return information about the current user's opt out status, and a value showing whether or not the user's current opt out status will cause this intervention to be suppressed.

 #Example endpoints